Davie Shipbuilding: Inocea ownership

 Davie launched MV in October 2013; it was the first ship launched from the yard in over a decade.
 Davie CEO Alan Bowen said "This is a great day for Davie.
 There are only a handful of shipyards across the globe, mainly in Europe, capable of building a vessel to this specification and with this level of technology."
 It was the 717th ship built at the yard.
 The 130 m vessel was scheduled for final delivery to Cecon ASA in February 2014.
 "It's used for multi-purpose applications.
 From pipe laying to subsea construction to deep sea well intervention, it's really about the deep sea," said Alex Vicefield, chairman of the shipyard.
 Export Development Canada forgave a loan to Cecon ASA of approximately $216 million during the Zafiro-Cecon sale process, which had tied up for many years three partly finished keels: the above-mentioned Cecon Pride, Sovereign and Excellence.

 In 2014, Minister of Public Works and Government Services Diane Finley turned down Davie's bid to build Canada's next icebreaker, saying that the $500 million that the firm's fixed price offer would save the taxpayer over the Seaspan bid was rejected "based on the credibility, the viability, the reliability of the companies".

-In 2018, Davie delivered m/v Asterix, a combat support ship, for Federal Fleet Services Inc. (a sister company of Davie) who then leased the vessel to the Royal Canadian Navy.
+In 2018, Davie delivered MV Asterix, a combat support ship, for Federal Fleet Services Inc. (a sister company of Davie) who then leased the vessel to the Royal Canadian Navy.

 In 2018 Davie, along with Victoria Shipyards and Halifax Shipyards, agreed to share a $7 billion contract to maintain and repair the s, and will share with Halifax six ships based on the east coast.
 This was later clarified as a $500 million contract for the maintenance of three east coast frigates.

-In 2020, Davie was selected to become a partner in the National Shipbuilding Strategy, tasked with the construction of a new fleet of polar icebreakers for the Canadian Coast Guard.
+In 2020, Davie was selected to become a partner in the National Shipbuilding Strategy, tasked with the completion of large icebreaker CCGS Arpatuuq and a new fleet of medium icebreakers for the Canadian Coast Guard.